Ironing Board Rack (for t-frame ironing board)

 thingiverse

-Our ironing board folds nice and neat where it would fit snug against the wall - except that with nothing to hold it, it tends to un-click one notch and flop around in the way.
-Our closet is very narrow with shelves about 20" across from the space the board is stored in.
-I needed something to keep this stored neatly, and also raised up off of the floor so the wheels for our all-purpose cart would have room.
-Moving either of these items tends to start an entangled battle where both have to be removed every time either one is needed.
-I designed this because in addition to learning DesignSpark Mechanical and 3d printing, it was time to stop the madness.
-DesignSpark document file included as reference example Print Settings Printer Brand: Printrbot Printer: Simple Black Rafts: No Supports: No Resolution: .30 Infill: 20% Notes: I wanted a quick prototype so I printed at .30 layer height in Cura.
-I would recommend at least 20% infill.
+Our ironing board folds neatly against the wall - except that without a holder, it tends to un-click one notch and swing around in the way.
+Our closet is narrow with shelves 20" wide from the storage space for the board.
+I needed something to keep this stored tidily, also raised up off the floor so the wheels of our all-purpose cart would have room.
+Moving either item causes a tangled battle where both must be removed every time one is used.
+I designed this because it was time to stop the chaos, in addition to learning DesignSpark Mechanical and 3D printing.
+DesignSpark document file included as reference example Print Settings Printer Brand: Printrbot Printer: Simple Black Rafts: No Supports: No Resolution: .30 Infill: 20% Notes: I printed at .30 layer height in Cura for a quick prototype.
+At least 20% infill is recommended.
 Turn it up 90 degrees (installed position) for best printing results.
-Probably would get better results with support for the screw holes but it worked okay, no major drooping.
-Post-Printing Installation guide Hold your ironing board up to the wall with the top bracket in place.
-Underline the bottom edge on the wall.
-Mine happened to fit best 9" from the wall, which centers it in a hide-away just inside the door.
-If you aren't mounting this to solid surface (i.e. wallboard, no stud backing) then use wallboard screw anchors.
+Support for the screw holes might get better results, but it worked okay without major drooping.
+Post-Printing Installation guide Hold your ironing board against the wall with the top bracket in place.
+Draw a line along the bottom edge on the wall.
+Mine fits best 9" from the wall, centering it in a hide-away just inside the door.
+If you're not mounting to solid surface (i.e. wallboard, no stud backing), use wallboard screw anchors.
 First mount the top bracket: Install the top bracket using the top screw hole first.
-I kept the screw holes small for marking accuracy, but had to drill a little bigger to get the screw started. after the top screw is in, hang your board to check the position.
+I kept the screw holes small for accuracy, but had to drill bigger to get the screw started.
+After the top screw is in, hang your board to check the position.
 Remove the board after the fit-test and use a level to straighten the bracket, then mark the bottom mounting hole.
 Fasten the bottom screw.
 Once the top bracket has been secured, mount the bottom support bracket: Hang the iron again for another test fit and hold the bottom bracket in place centered to align with the top bracket position (screw holes should align).
-The bottom bracket should fit snug against the bottom (back?) ironing board stand brace.
+The bottom bracket fits snug against the bottom (back?) ironing board stand brace.
 Mark the position with a pencil.
 Remove the board, and re-position the bottom brace to mark the screw holes.
-Use the same method in the previous step (fasten top screw, confirm position with fit check, level, and fasten bottom screw). be sure the iron is completely folded shut - you should be able to hold it against the wall just above the top rack and drop it into both holders, snug against the wall.
-How I Designed This I noticed that the frame of the ironing board feet are t-shaped, not a "y" style arrangement as some are, and thought it may be easy to make a holder for it.
-This top and bottom rack arrangement keeps the board neatly folded, stored where it's not touching the floor, and flat against the wall.
+Use the same method in the previous step (fasten top screw, confirm position with fit check, level, and fasten bottom screw).
+Make sure the iron is completely folded shut - you should be able to hold it against the wall just above the top rack and drop it into both holders, snug against the wall.
+How I Designed This I noticed that the frame of the ironing board feet are T-shaped, not a "y" style arrangement as some are.
+The top and bottom rack arrangement keeps the board neatly folded, stored where it's not touching the floor, and flat against the wall.
 I got my calipers out and noted that the diameter of my ironing board legs is about 30 mm.
-I did notice that the top (front when standing) legs have a Y brace in the middle that spreads out to about 60 mm, so I adjusted the center to make room for clearance.
+I adjusted the center to make room for clearance due to the internal Y-brace in the top (front when standing) legs.
 The same is true of the bottom end, but it's facing inward, so I narrowed the gap for compact and stable support.
-My first top-bracket design proved too narrow in testing due to the internal y-brace.
+My first top-bracket design proved too narrow in testing due to the internal Y-brace.
 After some design changes, I copied the top bracket and edited it to make the bottom.
 This was printed in PLA and should stand up to normal use, but this will be updated if a re-design or heavier infill print is needed after live testing.
-Note: there is a small flaw in one of the top braces, i.e. it's not perfectly symmetrical due to an edge-rounding one one corner that changed somehow.
-Due to learning-curve (no pun intended) and the minor difference, I may try to resolve this later.
-If you are new to designing, it may be best to prove-out your dimensions and usability, then take your time when applying finishing touches.
+Note: There's a small flaw in one of the top braces - it's not perfectly symmetrical due to an edge-rounding on one corner that changed somehow.
+Due to learning-curve and the minor difference, I may try to resolve this later.
+If you're new to designing, it may be best to prove-out your dimensions and usability, then take your time when applying finishing touches.

 Download Model from thingiverse